 If you are pursuing a career that requires you to have a professional license issued to you by the state, you are subject by the state to have a background check before any license is issued to you.
 If you are convicted of a felony, often times a license will be withheld from you even if you are qualified or even over-qualified for the position and the licensure.
 If your record gets expunged, however, it is considered unlawful to not allow you to be granted a license.

 In Indiana, you can only attempt to expunge your record one time.
-Filing for expungement and going through with the process is very complicated, and it is recommended you seek legal advice from an experience expungement attorney.
+Filing for expungement and going through with the process is very complicated, and it is recommended you seek legal advice from an experience expungement attorneys.
 Please contact our law office today.